Federal Retirement Guide

 Social Security.
 A future income source that should be coordinated with pension income, TSP withdrawals, taxes, and survivor planning.

 The benefit system is structured.
-Your retirement income still has to be coordinated.
+Your retirement income and survivor protection still have to be coordinated.

 When Can You Retire Under FERS?